 Cincinnati chili is a point of civic pride, but it’s also an enduring mystery to many non-locals.
-Here’s our list of five neighborhood Cincinnati chili parlors that will help you understand what all the fuss is about.
+Here’s our list of five neighborhood Cincinnati chili restaurants that will help you understand what all the fuss is about.
 They all have their own take on this classic, quirky Queen City delicacy.

 No two parlors are alike, but they all have some combination of these features: A menu of chili, double-deckers, Greek foods, and breakfast.
 The chili setup goes a little something like this: A Two-Way is spaghetti topped with chili, the Three-Way piles on shredded cheddar cheese, the Four-Way throws in chopped onion, and the Five-way adds beans.
 And then there’s the coney, which tops a hotdog with mustard, chili, onions, and cheese.
 The chili recipe itself varies from parlor to parlor, but it’s always a spiced, savory, Mediterranean-inspired meat sauce.
 Oyster crackers and hot sauce are necessary add-ons, and regulars know that you always have a York Peppermint Pattie on your way out the door.